Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 ```

 The content block will be injected in the page layout, and as you can see by default we just render the page template
-defined for the page instance, by passing the current page reference into the ```render_pagetemplate``` Twig function.
+defined for the page instance, by passing the current page reference into the `render_pagetemplate` Twig function.

 It would be nice for the user to be able to add some custom page parts (some headers and introductory text) before we
 display the list of employees, so we'll just make sure to pass the list of employees as a variable to the template and
-render this list below the page parts.
+render it below the page parts.

 ```php
 {% extends 'SandboxWebsiteBundle:Page:layout.html.twig' %}